AntitheticalElysium/KD4Exo/README.md

 ## Project Overview

-KD4Exo builds a sophisticated pipeline for analyzing exoplanet data to:
+KD4Exo builds a pipeline for analyzing exoplanet data to:

 1. Predict the habitability of exoplanets based on physical properties
 2. Apply knowledge distillation to create efficient, lightweight models
 3. Compare various distillation approaches for optimal performance

-The project combines physics-based feature engineering with state-of-the-art ML techniques to build accurate and efficient models.
+The project combines physics-based feature engineering with advanced ML techniques to build accurate and efficient models.

 ## Features